 On March 13, 2019, Beckham was traded to the Cleveland Browns to reunite with his college teammate, Jarvis Landry.
 With a young quarterback in Baker Mayfield, the Browns and Beckham have a better opportunity moving forward to reach the playoffs.
 Beckham has only appeared in one career postseason game, which was surrounded with questions about his infamous boat trip before the game.

-Though Eli Manning had great moments throughout his career, the last few have shown a slip in his talent, and it wast time for Beckham to move on.
+Though Eli Manning had great moments throughout his career, the last few showed a slip in his talent, and it was time for Beckham to move on.
 Surrounded with a lot more talent on the offensive side of the ball compared to his time in New York, Beckham should be able to find more space instead of being the only focal point for defenses.

 Odell Beckham Jr. Net Worth 2019

 With tons of endorsements and a huge contract, it should surprise no one that Odell Beckham Jr.’s net worth is estimated to be around $25 million, according to CelebrityNetWorth.com.
-And that number will grow over the next few years as he gets paid by the Browns, and eventually signs another deal and receives even more endorsements.
+That number is sure to grow over the next few years as he gets paid by the Browns, and eventually signs another deal and receives even more endorsements.